This guide will explain the staff attributes in Football Manager.

 How well a staff member is able to work with younger players, those aged 18 and under in particular.
 Having a coach who is very good at nurturing young talent can be priceless if just one or two of them develop into first team players in Football Manager.

 This area has all the key attributes for Goalkeeper coaches.
-You can find the best Goalkeeping coaches in our Football Manager 2019 Best Coaches list.

 This attribute determines how good a coach is at improving a goalkeeper's distribution and not improving his technical abilities for Kicking and Throwing.
 This attribute deals with identifying the right player to distribute to and the method of getting the ball there.